Why Hire Varghese Summersett as Your Dallas Personal Injury Lawyer?

 Wrongful Death: Fatal accidents caused by negligence, allowing surviving family members to seek compensation for their loss.

-Hiring a personal injury lawyer means having someone handle the legal burden while you focus on recovery.
-Here is what that looks like in practice.
+Hiring Varghese Summersett means having a team handle the legal burden while you focus on recovery.
+Here is exactly what we do from the moment you hire us.

 In trucking accidents, federal regulations require carriers to preserve electronic logging device data, but only if they receive proper legal notice.
 We send spoliation letters immediately to ensure this evidence is protected.